Bryan Parthum

 Primary Fields

-I am an economist with the US EPA's National Center for Environmental Economics.
-My research explores issues related to environmental and resource economics, including nonmarket valuation, hedonic price analysis, the social cost of greenhouse gases, and benefit-cost analysis of government programs.
-A driving force behind my research is a desire to increase our understanding of the linkages between humans and the environment, and to examine how policies that affect these linkages distribute benefits (and costs) to subgroups of people.
+I am a Senior Economist with the U.S. Environmental Protection Agency in the National Center for Environmental Economics.
+My work and research involves climate and environmental economics and their integration into Federal policy.
+I have published in areas related to nonmarket valuation, environmental policy, and the social cost of greenhouse gases.
+A driving force behind my work is a desire to increase our understanding of the linkages between humans and the environment, and to examine how policies that affect these linkages distribute benefits (and costs) to subgroups of people.

 Here are some examples of my work: